tommyettinger/textratypist/README.md

 These two features are new in 0.3.0, and are expected to see more attention in future releases (such as more configuration for rotation origin).

+## Hold the phone, there's widgets!

+Starting in the 0.4.0 release (in development), there are various widgets that replace their scene2d.ui counterparts and swap out `Label` for `TextraLabel`, allowing you to use markup in them.
+The widgets are `ImageTextraButton`, `TextraButton`, `TextraCheckBox`, `TextraDialog`, `TextraLabel`, `TextraTooltip`, and `TextraWindow`, at least, so far.

+Future additions to these widgets should permit setting the `TextraLabel` to a `TypingLabel` of your choice.
+While `TextArea` is not yet supported, `TextraLabel` defaults to supporting multiple lines, and may be able to stand-in for some usage.
+A counterpart to `TextArea` is planned.

 ## How do I get it?

 You probably want to get this with Gradle!
 The dependency for a libGDX project's core module looks like: